Ministry of the Interior announces statutory public holidays and commemorative days in the Republic of Ghana for the year 2025.

 Easter Holidays

 In Ghana, Easter is celebrated as in much of the rest of the Christian world.
 It’s always celebrated in April.
-However, unlike the West, the commercialised aspects of Easter are conspicuously absent.
+However, unlike the West, the commercialized aspects of Easter are conspicuously absent.
 Instead, there is a religious emphasis on Easter time, with some cultural activities mixed in as well

-Most churches in Ghana will hold services on Good Friday and on Easter Sunday during Holy Week, while Presbyterian churches tend to also hold a gospel outreach service on Easter Monday.
+Most churches in Ghana will hold services on Good Friday and Easter Sunday during Holy Week, while Presbyterian churches tend to also hold a gospel outreach service on Easter Monday.

 Eid Al-Fitr Holiday